Gareth McAuley: West Bromwich Albion

 On 23 May 2011, West Bromwich Albion officially announced McAuley would be signing a three-year contract (pending a medical) beginning 1 July; he scored his first goal for the team in a 3–2 win away at Newcastle in December 2011.
 McAuley scored his second West Bromwich Albion goal, helping them beat Chelsea after 33 years without a point against the Blues.
 He scored in the 82nd minute of the game which finished 1–0.

+The 2012–2013 season saw McAuley consolidate his place in the starting XI alongside Jonas Olsson, with the pair forming a solid partnership at the heart of the Albion defence.
+McAuley went on to make 36 league appearances scoring 3 goals, including a powerful header in West Brom's famous 2-0 win against Liverpool F.C. at Anfield in February, helping Albion complete their first league double over Liverpool since 1967.

 On 28 April 2013, McAuley was voted Players' Player of the Year and Supporters' Player of the Year after an impressive 2012–2013 season.

 On 21 March 2015, McAuley was sent off in the second minute against Manchester City by referee Neil Swarbrick in a Premier League match, due to mistaken identity with Craig Dawson.

+The 2016–2017 season was the most prolific goal scoring campaign of McAuley's career, scoring 6 goals in 36 Premier League appearances.
+These goals included a 94th minute equaliser away at West Ham United in February and the winning goal in a 2-1 victory at home to AFC Bournemouth in the following game.

 On 20 June 2018, it was announced that McAuley would leave West Brom upon the expiration of his contract.
+After making over 200 top flight appearances for the club, McAuley is held in high regard by West Brom fans and is widely considered to be one of their best defenders of the modern era.